1.0 Making a Report/Complaint

 Following the initial assessment, a report/complaint will be dealt with as follows:

-It is also within the absolute discretion of the Commission whether to inform a person that they have been the subject of a report/complaint (and of its decision whether to take any action with respect to any such report/complaint).
+It is also within the absolute discretion of the Commission whether or not to inform a person that they have been the subject of a report/complaint (and of its decision whether to take any action with respect to any such report/complaint).

 The Commission will not disclose the identity of any person making a report/complaint unless required to do so by law.

-7.0 Investigations Procedure - Suspected Corruption/Related Offences
+6.0 Investigations Procedure - Suspected Corruption/Related Offences

-7.1 Procedure following decision
+6.1 Procedure following decision

-Where a decision has been taken by the Commission that a report/complaint falls into section 6.1 above, the Commission shall direct an investigating officer to carry out an investigation into the matter.
+Where a decision has been taken by the Commission that a report/complaint falls into section 5.0.1 above, the Commission shall direct an investigating officer to carry out an investigation into the matter.

-7.2 Powers of investigators and legal advice
+6.2 Powers of investigators and legal advice

 The investigators may seek to clarify issues by gathering further information, and by utilising all their powers under the Act and under the Criminal Procedure Code.
 Additionally, legal advice may be sought from the Office of the Director of Public Prosecutions in the course of an investigation.
 Investigators have powers of arrest, powers of search upon arrest and the power (exercisable with the approval of the Court) to obtain search warrants/production orders to obtain evidence or information.